 - Up to 85% of your gross income is paid to you, up to a maximum of $10,000 a month.

-NIB Income Protection Insurance can be tailored to suit your budget and your particular needs.
+nib Income Protection Insurance can be tailored to suit your budget and your particular needs.
 For instance, you can choose between waiting periods of 14 and 28 days.
 You can also choose the length of the payout period, with the option of 6, 12 or 24 months.

-NIB Income Protection Insurance additional options to consider
+nib Income Protection Insurance additional options to consider

-Involuntary Unemployment and Permanent Disability cover
+Permanent Disability cover

-How much will it cost?
+How much will these optional covers cost?

-- What gender you are
+- Your gender

 - How healthy you are

-- What your occupation is
+- Your occupation

 - The options you choose in regard to waiting times and payout periods

-At the end of the day, how much you pay for NIB Income Protection Insurance is entirely up to you, as you can select a level of cover that exactly suits your budget and your needs.
+At the end of the day, how much you pay for nib Income Protection Insurance is entirely up to you, as you can select a level of cover that suits your budget and your needs.
 It’s flexible cover that puts income protection within everyone’s reach, no matter who they are.

-NIB will not make claim payments under your Income Protection Insurance:
+nib will not make claim payments under your Income Protection Insurance: